monnierant/foundry-vtt-system-ts-template/README.md

 ## CI

-You must create a secret in github action `GITHUB_TOKEN` with a personal access token so `semantic-release` will be able to clone your code and make release
+You must create a secret in github action `GH_TOKEN` with a personal access token so `semantic-release` will be able to clone your code and make release

 - contents: write to be able to publish a GitHub release
 - issues: write to be able to comment on released issues
 - pull-requests: write to be able to comment on released pull requests

+You must create a secret in github action `FVTT_PUBLISH_TOKEN`with the `package Release Token`from foundry.

 (cf [@semantic-release/github](https://github.com/semantic-release/github))